Wellbeing & Support

 Mental Health Support

-Mental health is a critical aspect of overall well-being, DWA recognises that good mental health will lead to a resilient student who will go on to be a resilient RVN.
-Time is taken to support self-care, which is achieved by a variety of methods including resilience building, self-care studies, wellbeing rounds and attendance of Fizz, our chief wellbeing officer (CWO).
+Mental health is a critical aspect of overall well-being.
+DWA recognises that good mental health will lead to a resilient student who will go on to be a resilient RVN.
+Time is taken to support self-care, which is achieved by a variety of methods, including resilience building and structured self-care studies.

 Physical Health and Wellness

 Physical health is also crucial for overall well-being.
 Eating a balanced diet, getting enough sleep, and exercising regularly are all important habits to cultivate.
-DWA provides information and guidance (IAG) on these aspects and checks in with learners regarding this during learner reviews which are held every 8 weeks.
+DWA learners complete programmes in Resilience, Kindness and Support and receive check-ins with their designated visiting officer during learner reviews, which are held every 8 weeks.

 Financial Wellness